Cartan Actions of Higher Rank Abelian Groups and their Classification

-We in fact claim that $h$ is as smooth as the action ($C^2$ or $C^\infty$) along $\eta^{\beta}_t$ orbits.
-We let $r = 2$ or $\infty$ depending on the version of the theorem.
+We in fact claim that $h$ { has the desired regularity} ($C^{1,\theta}$ or $C^\infty$) along $\eta^{\beta}_t$ orbits.
+We let $r = {(1,\theta)}$ or $\infty$ depending on the version of the theorem.
 Fix a Lyapunov exponent $\alpha$ and some smooth Riemannian metric on $X$ (not necessarily the one of Section \ref{subsec:metrics-prelim}).
 Let $\varphi_a : X \to \R$ be defined to be the norm derivative of $a$ restricted to $E^\alpha$ with respect to the chosen Riemannian metric.
-That is, $\varphi_a(x) = \norm{da|_{E^{\alpha}}(x)}$ and $\varphi_a$ is H\"older.
+That is, $\varphi_a(x) = \norm{da|_{E^{\alpha}}(x)}$, {so that} $\varphi_a$ is H\"older.
 Notice that if the ratio of the Riemannian norm to the dynamical norm of Section \ref{subsec:metrics-prelim} is given by $\psi(x)$, then $\psi(x)$ is H\"older (since the dynamical metric is H\"older) and

 Take $\mc L = X \times \R$ to be the trivial line bundle over the manifold $X$, and let $\pi(x,t)$ be the point which has (signed) distance $t$ from $x$ in the smooth Riemannian metric on $X$.
 For each $a \in \R^k$, there exists a unique lift $\tilde{a}$ to $\mc L$ such that $\pi (\tilde a(x,t)) = a \cdot \pi(x,t)$.
 Notice that since each fiber corresponds to a $C^r$ submanifold, $\tilde{a}$ is a $C^r$ extension as in Section \ref{sec:normal-forms}.
 Let $H : \mc L \to \mc L$ be the map $H(x,t) = (x,H_x(t))$, with $H_x$ uniquely satisfying $\eta^\alpha_{H_x(t)}(x) = \pi(x,t)$.
 Then observe that $H\tilde{a}H^{-1}(x,t) = (a \cdot x, e^{\alpha(a)}t)$ by \eqref{eq:renormalization}.